-Within the financial services industry, there have been a number of highly publicized cases involving fraud or other misconduct by employees in recent years, and the Company runs the risk that employee misconduct could occur.
+Within the financial services industry, there have been a number of highly publicized cases involving fraud or other misconduct by employees of financial services companies in recent years, and the Company runs the risk that employee misconduct could occur.
 Misconduct by employees could include binding the Company to transactions that exceed authorized limits or present unacceptable risks, or hiding from the Company unauthorized or unsuccessful activities, which may result in unknown and unmanaged risks or losses.
 Employee misconduct could also involve the improper use of confidential information, which could result in regulatory sanctions and serious reputational harm.
-Finally, employees may misappropriate the Company's proprietary intellectual property for their own personal gain.
-It is not always possible to deter employee misconduct and the precautions the Company takes to prevent and detect this activity may not be effective in all cases.
+Finally, employees may misappropriate the Company's proprietary intellectual property, cash and other financial assets for their own personal gain.
+It is not always possible to prevent employee misconduct and the precautions the Company takes to deter and detect this activity may not be effective in all cases.